fastent/fastent/README.md

 # fastent

-Fastent is a tool designed for creating end to end Custom Named Entity Recognition models.
-Entities **ARE NOT** limited to the usual predefiend classes of Person(PER), Location(LOC), Companies/agencies/institutions(ORG) etc etc. Any custom entity that can be described using a list of words can be created.

-The package is comprised of several modules that can be used both sperately for their designated tasks (i.e Anotation, contextualization, etc etc.) or in a combined workflow.
-Most of the modules offer multilingual support, meaning the datasets and text don't necessarily require English language.
+The **fastent** Python library is a tool for end-to-end creation of **custom models for named-entity recognition**.

+#### Custom Models

+To train a model for a new type of entity, you just need a list of examples.

+You are not limited to only predefined types like person, location and organization.

+#### Features

+fastent does end-to-end creation: dataset generation, annotation, contextualiziation and training.

+fastent modules can also be used standalone tools.

+#### Made for Prod

+fastent includes integrations with tools like spaCy, fastText pre-trained models and NLTK.

+fastent is built to scale to very large text datasets.

+fastend works with text in hundreds of languages.

 Table of contents
 =================